Islandora/documentation/docs/alpaca/alpaca-technical-stack.md

 Alpaca contains several OSGI modules or bundles.
 They are grouped together as features and deployed to Karaf container.

 ## [OSGi](https://www.osgi.org/developer/architecture/)
 OSGi is a specification to develop and deploy modular Java applications.
 It allows for dynamic deployment (hot deployment) and dependency management.

 The base unit of resources is called a bundle.
 Bundle is similar to a jar file, with additional information to be processed as an OSGi component.
 Several bundles can be grouped together into a Feature and installed together.
 OSGi bundles can be run on containers implementing the OSGi specification.
-Apache Karaf is one such container
+Apache Karaf is one such container.

 ## [Karaf](https://karaf.apache.org/manual/latest/overview.html)
 Apache Karaf is a container that can be used to deploy an array of applications such servlets, Apache Camel components, jars etc.

 ### Karaf - Bundle - Hello World
 Download a bundle to the [islandora-playbook](https://github.com/Islandora-Devops/isladora-playbook) (ex to `/home/ubuntu` directory).
 An example hello world bundle is [here](https://github.com/moghaddam/developmentor/blob/master/helloworld/target/helloworld-1.0.0.jar).

 In the Islandora playbook, you can login to Karaf using ssh.
 The password is karaf.
 You can also use the client here: `/opt/karaf/bin/client`.
 Karaf client allows the use of Linux commands such as `grep` in addition to Karaf commands.